carolynngo11/book-search-engine/README.md

 ![](https://img.shields.io/badge/License-MIT-blue)

 ## Description
-The objective of this project is to create a...
+The objective of this project is to create an application for users to search for book titles which users can save.
+The saved books are accessible in the library collection which users can either look at later or have the option to delete.

 ## Table of Contents